Greek Yogurt Whole Wheat Gnocchi

 Description

 Gnocchi is a type of Italian pasta dumplings that's normally made by combining cooked potatoes with flour and egg until you get a pillow-y dough.
 Lesser known though is ricotta gnocchi, which replaces the potatoes with ricotta cheese, shortening the cooking time and leading to a fluffy gnocchi.
 What's definitely not known is Greek yogurt gnocchi, which I'm just making up now.
-By straining Greek yogurt to use as our gnocchi base, we're essentially making labneh cheese for a high protein, low carb gnocchi.
-Additionally, I'm swapping the refined white flour for almond flour for healthy fats, fiber, and vitamin E instead of empty starch, which also makes it gluten free
+By straining Greek yogurt to use as our gnocchi base, we're essentially making labneh cheese for a high protein, lower carb gnocchi.
+Additionally, I'm swapping the refined white flour for whole wheat flour for additional fiber, vitamins, and minerals

 Time